Saturday, June 20, 2020

 Secrets can be a dangerous matter.

 I share a story related to the unusual reticence of Nathaniel Hawthorne, which was remarked upon by almost everyone who knew him well, and it occurred to several of them that he might be concealing an important‑‑possibly an all‑important‑‑secret.
 Even his wife Sophia referred to his nature as "an unviolated sanctuary" she never "conceived or knew."
 In a curious letter to Hawthorne, his friend and lawyer, George Hillard, speculating about his (Hawthorne's) strange "taste for the morbid anatomy of the human heart," surmised that his client, who seemed to be "burdened with secret sorrow," was a man with a "blue chamber" in his soul which he "hardly dared to enter."
-It was Herman Melville, a close friend of Hawthorne's, who first suggested that the secret occupied a central place in the writer's workespecially in his classic, The Scarlet Letter.
+It was Herman Melville, a close friend of Hawthorne's, who first suggested that the secret occupied a central place in the writer's work, especially in his classic, The Scarlet Letter.
 Melville was convinced that "all his life" Hawthorne had "concealed some great secret, which would, were it known, explain all the mysteries in his career."
 Sensitive readers, people who have known Hawthorne only through his work, have had similar suspicions.
-Indeed, no attentive reader can fail to wonder about the reasons for his obsessive preoccupation with sin, or with the strange theme of hereditary guilt‑‑as in the inner torment suffered by respectable people like Arthur Dimmesdale, the clergyman in The Scarlet Letter, who has secretly committed what he regards as an unspeakable crime.[8]
+Indeed, no attentive reader can fail to wonder about the reasons for his obsessive preoccupation with sin, or with the strange theme of hereditary guilt‑‑as in the inner torment suffered by respectable people like Arthur Dimmesdale, the clergyman in The Scarlet Letter, who has secretly committed what he regards as an unspeakable crime.[44]

 I share another story from an interesting, but tragic, footnote to the assassination of President Lincoln that few know about involving the two other people who were sitting in the box at Ford Theater with the Lincolns that awful night of April 14, 1865.
 The Lincoln's guests were a brilliant young army officer, Major Henry Rathbone, and his fiancée, Clara Harris.
 They were not the President's first choice or choices.
 The Speaker of the House had been invited, but he was going to the West Coast.
 A reporter was invited, but he begged off by explaining he was going to sleep early with a heavy cold.
 The Lincoln's oldest son, Robert, was home from General Grant's service and just wanted to be around in a good bed.
 The French Marquis de Chambrun did not want to attend a theatrical performance on Good Friday.
 So, Clara Harris and Major Henry Rathbone were invited to go with the Lincolns as a last minute thought.
 They were in the same box when suddenly there was blusish smoke from the weapon that sent a nickel sized ball into Lincoln's head.
 Rathbone stood up and John Wilkes Booth slashed him with a knife, opening his arm from elbow to shoulder.
 Booth leaped down onto the stage to flee.
 "Stop that man," Rathbone shouted.
 Lincoln was taken to a little house across the street, and then came the long wait for him to die.
 Miss Harris sat with Mrs. Lincoln in the front parlor while the President lay in the rear bedroom.
 Weak from loss of blood, Rathbone was crumpled up on the floor near his fiancée, who stuffed her handkerchief into his wound.
 Her dress was covered with blood, as were her hands and face.
 That summer, Clara Harris went to her family's little summer house just outside Albany, taking her dress along.
 She couldn't clean it up, or wear it again, but she couldn't bring herself to burn it or throw it away.
 She put it in a closet.
 In 1867, Clara Harris and Major Rathbone married, and in time they would have three children.
 But he was not well.
 He blamed himself for not saving Lincoln, a charge no one else leveled against him, and his mental balance alarmingly degenerated.
 The dress hung in its closet‑‑a reminder of the event that had taken away Lincoln's life, made Mary Todd Lincoln insane (she had to be institutionalized) and seemingly destroyed the chances for happiness of Henry and Clara Rathbone.
 She had the closet closed off and bricked it in, it is said, a silent, secret tomb‑like resting place for the garment.
 The Rathbone's traveled to Germany, where early one morning in 1883, Henry Rathbone came into his wife's bedroom and shot her as once Booth had shot Lincoln, and then with a knife stabbed himself six times, as once Booth had stabbed him.
 As with Lincoln, she died, and as with his earlier knifing, he lived.
 He was committed to an asylum, hopelessly insane, where he died in 1911, 28 years after he killed Clara.
 Their son, Henry Riggs Rathbone, who was 13 when his father killed his mother, grew up to be a Congressman.
 He was the one who proposed that the government turn Ford's Theater into a museum.
 In 1910, a year before his father's death, Representative Rathbone broke down the bricks walling in his mother's dress last worn 45 years earlier and burned it, saying it had cursed his family.
 That which was covered, was at last uncovered.[45]